 Recommendation: Cancer Council recognises that red meat is important for supplying iron, zinc, vitamin B12 and protein in the Australian diet.
-However, because of the possible link with bowel cancer, no more than 3 to 4 serves a week of cooked red meat is recommended.
+However, because of the possible link with bowel cancer, no more than 3 to 4 serves a week of red meat is recommended.
 On other days try fish, chicken and other alternatives.
-Limit or avoid eating processed meats, such as sausages, frankfurts, bacon and salami.
+Adults should have 2 to 3 serves a day, depending on age and gender.
+Limit processed meats, such as sausages, frankfurts, bacon and ham.

 A serve =

 - 65g of cooked lean red meat

 - 80g of cooked lean chicken or turkey

 - 30g of nuts, seeds or nut-based pastes